ngrx/platform/projects/ngrx.io/content/guide/data/faq.md

 Some folks try to conquer the "too much boilerplate" problem by generating the code.

 Adding the `Foo` entity type?
 Run a code generator to produce _actions_, _action-creators_, _reducers_, _effects_, _dispatchers_, and _selectors_ for `Foo`.
-Run another one to product the service that makes HTTP GET, PUT, POST, and DELETE calls for `Foo`.
+Run another one to produce the service that makes HTTP GET, PUT, POST, and DELETE calls for `Foo`.

 Maybe it generates canned tests for them too.